It is never too early to get yourself and your students set up on MME.

 Reach out to the ISTI team - contact us about pretty much anything.
 We value your commitment and will help troubleshoot any issues.

 Mentors - Your student may want to add another mentor to their project.
 Mentor collaboration to broaden the scope or to address communication issues can help move the project forward.
+You can contact your students’ mentors in the thread of the discussion or privately through the Participants tab.
+Click the envelope to send a direct message.

 Students - Ask students for feedback - what are they looking for in terms of the mentoring relationship or project feedback.